alan-turing-institute/solar-panel-detection/doc/matching.md

 First, proximity match to get the nearest neighbouring OSM way/relation for every single Machine Vision object and separately, the nearest REPD for each Machine Vision Object.

 6. Nearest neighbour REPD to each Machine Vision object, below a 1000m distance threshold.
-7. Nearest neighbour OSM way/relation to each Machine Vision object, but only those that didn't already find a match with REPD (bear in mind that REPD already linked to OSM at this point).
+7. Nearest neighbour OSM way/relation to each Machine Vision object, below a 1000m distance threshold.

 # Matches